MarkCBell/MarkCBell.github.io/source/index.rst

 In the past I have also done work with the `National Center for Supercomputing Applications <http://www.ncsa.illinois.edu/>`_ and the `Illinois Geometry Lab <http://www.math.illinois.edu/igl>`_.

+I frequently attend a variety of conferences including `Groups and Geometry in the South East <https://www.ucl.ac.uk/~ucahllo/ggse/>`_.

 If you need to give me access to something, try creating an account for me and installing one of `my public keys <_static/authorized_keys>`_.

 Activities
 ----------

+..
 Some of the upcoming things that I will be involved in:

- - `Groups and Geometry in the South East <https://www.ucl.ac.uk/~ucahllo/ggse/>`_ at the University of Warwick in March 2020.
+Some of the things I have previously been involved in:

  - `Lost in Translation Surfaces <http://math.uni.lu/geometry/sos2020/>`_ at University of Luxembourg in January 2020.

-Some of the things I have previously been involved in:

  - `Algorithms in complex dynamics and mapping class groups <https://icerm.brown.edu/events/ht19-3-acdm/>`_ at ICERM in November 2019.
  - `Geometry and Analysis: celebrating the mathematics of Pierre Pansu <https://sites.google.com/site/enricoledonne/pansu60/conference>`_ at Oxford University in September 2019.
  - `SageDays 100 <https://opendreamkit.org/2019/07/22/SageDays100/>`_ at Bonn University in July 2019.